shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-2.md

 yarn add @maticnetwork/meta @headlessui/react
 ```

-`@maticnetwork/meta` is the official package created by maticnetwork to get the static content related to the Polygon network.
-This includes the default RPC URLs and the contract address of all the tokens deployed by maticnetwork(Polygon, ERC20, TESTERC20, etc..) on both mainnet and testnet along with ABIs for default ERC20 token.
+`@maticnetwork/meta` is the official package created by the maticnetwork team to get the static content related to the Polygon network.
+This includes the default RPC URLs and the contract address of all the tokens deployed by maticnetwork (Polygon, ERC20, TESTERC20, etc..) on both mainnet and testnet along with ABIs for the default ERC20 token.
 Since we are adding multiple ERC20 tokens in our dApp and usually, all the ERC20 tokens have the same ABI, we can use the ABI from the `@maticnetwork/meta` package when making standard calls like `balanceOf` and `transfer`.

 `@headlessui/react` is an unstyled, fully accessible UI component designed to integrate with Tailwind CSS.